 All Directorates are required to develop Resource Management Plans to identify cost saving opportunities, help in monitoring energy and water use, monitor and manage waste production and reduce overall environmental impacts.

 The Government will commence implementation of the ACT Government Carbon Neutral Framework in September 2012.
-The Framework will be available publicly in early 2013 in conjunction with the release of the Government’s own greenhouse gas inventory.
+The Framework will be available publicly in 2013 in conjunction with the release of the Government’s own greenhouse gas inventory.

 Through Weathering the Change: Action Plan 2, the Government has developed the ACT Carbon Offsets Policy which will guide how carbon offsets can be used to meet ACT emissions reduction targets.
 Carbon offsets will be used by Government as a last resort, following the implementation of cost-effective energy efficiency and renewable energy initiatives.